Featured image: My cockpit (right) and my son’s Overpower kids’ rig (left)

 – Clean welds or solid profile connections

 Above all other things, rigidity is crucial.
-Higher-end sim racing wheelbases and pedals tend to create far higher forces (in some cases up to 30nm torque on the steering wheel and between 25 to 120kgs on the pedals).
+Higher-end sim racing wheelbases and pedals tend to create far higher forces (in some cases up to 30nm torque on the steering wheel and between 25 and 120 kg on the pedals).
 This can create what we all refer to as flex, the unintended movement of the rig itself under duress.

-What is flex in a sim racing rig?
+What is Flex in a Sim Racing Cockpit?

 If you’re not sure what flex looks like, check out this video I made while recording a how-to heel and toe article.
 Note the movement of the pedal base as I apply the brakes: